29 Popular Activities and Amazing Places to Visit in Auckland, New Zealand

 A trip to Auckland, or New Zealand for that matter, is not complete without visiting the country’s most beautiful springs.
 Situated around two-and-half hours from Auckland city center, Blue Springs is the source of more than seventy percent of New Zealand’s bottled water.

-People visit these springs to marvel at how clear the water is as well as to walk through the waterfalls, wetlands, and natural bush.
+People visit these springs to marvel at how clear the water is and to walk through the waterfalls, wetlands, and natural bush.

-The island itself is quite small, but that only makes exploring it even simpler.
+The island is quite small, which only makes exploring it even simpler.

 Stroll the length of the Auckland coast

-One of the best ways to explore and discover a new city or region is by walking.
-Fortunately in Auckland, there is a famous walk known as ‘Coast to Coast’ where tourists walk from one end to the shoreline to the other.
+Walking is one of the best ways to explore and discover a new city or region.
+Fortunately, in Auckland, there is a famous walk known as ‘Coast to Coast’ where tourists walk from one end to the shoreline to the other.

 The walk begins at Waitemata Harbor and ends at Manukau, clocking some 16 kilometers in between.